 - Where can I get more information?

-What is insulin isophane (Novolin N Innolet)?
+What is insulin isophane?

 What are the possible side effects of insulin isophane?

-Get emergency medical help if you have any of these signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, wheezing, trouble breathing, fast heart rate, sweating, or feeling like you might pass out, or swelling in your tongue or throat.
+Get emergency medical help if you have signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, chest tightness, feeling like you might pass out, or swelling in your tongue or throat.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about insulin isophane?